kurokobo/powercli-content-library-examples/README.md

 # Import ISO files to Content Library from Datastore

-Currently, the supported ways that can be imported into the Content Library are only Local Files or HTTP.
+Currently, the supported ways to import files into the Content Library are only Local Files or HTTP.
 There is no feature to import files directly from the datastore.

-This repository contains some helpful information to solve this problem.
+This repository contains some helpful information to import ISO files to Content Library almost directly from the datastore.

 ## Environment